 If you already had a monthly budget for paid lead generation of $2,000 and more, additional time, and a vast database available for “free” outbound lead generation.

 Things would be much tougher, and the goal would be almost unattainable if you were just starting out and had a monthly budget of less than $100.

-Although the goal may not be feasible under time constraints (one year to reach the goal), it may indeed be feasible within three or five years.
+Although the goal may be unviable under time constraints (one year to reach it), it may be attainable within three or five years.